zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 JOIN Module.Person/Module.Person_City/Module.City
 ```

-### Handling of duplicate columns in `SELECT *` from subquery: allowed to join subqueries with duplicate columns
+#### Allow Joining of Subqueries with Duplicate Columns

-If both entities `Module.Person` and `Module.City` have a duplicate attribute `Name`, the following query would fail in OQL v1.
-In OQL v2, it no longer fails, which makes the behavior consistent with the case of `SELECT *` combined with `JOIN` without subqueries.
+In OQL v1, if both entities `Module.Person` and `Module.City` have a duplicate attribute `Name`, the following query would fail:

 ```sql
 SELECT *